cmfunderburk/vmt-dev/src/vmt_engine/README.md

    - Updates the SpatialIndex after movement.

 4) Trade
-   - Construct candidate pairs within interaction_radius using SpatialIndex.query_pairs_within_radius.
+   - Only paired agents within interaction_radius attempt trades (commitment model)
-   - Sort pairs by (min_id, max_id) and attempt at most one trade per pair per tick.
+   - Generic money-aware matching: selects best exchange pair (A↔B, A↔M, or B↔M) based on exchange_regime
+     - "barter_only": Only A↔B trades (default, backward compatible)
+     - "money_only": Only A↔M and B↔M trades
+     - "mixed": All exchange pairs allowed
-   - Price search is discrete and compensating: scan ΔA ∈ [1..dA_max]; for each ΔA, try candidate prices in [ask, bid] that are likely to yield integer ΔB.
+   - Price search is discrete and compensating: scan ΔA ∈ [1..dA_max]; for each ΔA, try candidate prices in [ask, bid]
-   - Map price to quantity with round-half-up: ΔB = floor(price*ΔA + 0.5).
+   - Map price to quantity with round-half-up: ΔB = floor(price*ΔA + 0.5)
+   - First-acceptable-trade principle: accept first (ΔA, ΔB, price) with ΔU > 0 for both
-   - If no feasible block, set mutual cooldown until tick + trade_cooldown_ticks.
+   - Successful trades maintain pairing; failed trades unpair and set cooldown until tick + trade_cooldown_ticks

 5) Forage
+   - Paired agents skip foraging (exclusive commitment to trading partner)
-   - If no trade target, agents harvest up to forage_rate units from their current cell when resources are available.
+   - Unpaired agents harvest up to forage_rate units from their current cell when resources are available
+   - Single-harvester enforcement: first agent (by ID order) at a cell claims the harvest for that tick

 6) Resource Regeneration
    - Regenerate resources per cell using resource_growth_rate, resource_max_amount, and resource_regen_cooldown.

 7) Housekeeping
-   - Refresh quotes only for agents whose inventory_changed flag is set.
+   - Refresh quotes only for agents whose inventory_changed or lambda_changed flags are set
+   - Pairing integrity checks: detect and repair asymmetric pairings
+   - Lambda updates (KKT mode, Phase 3+): adaptive marginal utility estimation from neighbor prices
-   - Batch telemetry: agent snapshots and resource snapshots according to LogConfig.
+   - Batch telemetry: agent snapshots, resource snapshots, tick states according to LogConfig

 Determinism rules (must hold everywhere)
-- Always process agents sorted by agent.id.
+- Always process agents sorted by agent.id
-- Always process trade pairs sorted by (min_id, max_id).
+- Always process trade pairs sorted by (min_id, max_id)
-- Do not mutate quotes mid-tick; quotes refresh in Housekeeping only.
+- Do not mutate quotes mid-tick; quotes refresh in Housekeeping only
+- Pairing establishes exclusive commitment until unpair event
-- Exactly one trade attempt per pair per tick; failed attempts set mutual cooldown.
+- Successful trades maintain pairing; failed trades unpair and set mutual cooldown
-- Use SpatialIndex for proximity queries; avoid O(N^2) scans.
+- Use SpatialIndex for proximity queries; avoid O(N^2) scans
-- When mapping prices to integer quantities, use round-half-up: floor(x + 0.5).
+- When mapping prices to integer quantities, use round-half-up: floor(x + 0.5)
+- Preference ranking uses distance-discounted surplus: surplus × β^distance
+- Fallback pairing uses surplus-based greedy matching for welfare maximization

 Type and invariant contracts
-- Inventories, resources, positions, ΔA and ΔB are integers.
+- Inventories (A, B, M), resources, positions, ΔA, ΔB, ΔM are integers
+- Money holdings (M) stored in minor units (e.g., cents); money_scale parameter for conversion
-- Spatial parameters (vision_radius, interaction_radius, move_budget_per_tick) are integers.
+- Spatial parameters (vision_radius, interaction_radius, move_budget_per_tick) are integers
-- Utility values and prices are floats.
+- Utility values, prices, lambda_money are floats
-- Quote constraints: ask_A_in_B ≥ p_min and bid_A_in_B ≤ p_max.
+- Quote constraints: ask ≥ p_min and bid ≤ p_max for all exchange pairs
+- Agent.quotes is dict[str, float] with keys for active exchange pairs (e.g., "ask_A_in_B", "bid_A_in_M")

 Data flow
 - YAML scenario → scenarios/loader.py → Simulation(...)